 Have you ever harvested a deer only to have a sudden “now what” moment?
 Deer may be graceful and agile, but they’re certainly not light.
 Nor are they shaped in a way that’s very convenient for moving them.

 Luckily you don’t have to go at it like one of those jaguars on the Discovery Channel, laboriously pulling an antelope up a tree with its teeth.
-People have been inventing systems for moving things since the dawn of time, and as a hunter, there are plenty of ways to take advantage of that ingenuity.
+There are plenty of ways to take advantage of modern ingenuity.

-Deer drags are simple in concept, but new models and innovations hit the market all the time.
+The deer drag is simple in concept, but new models and innovations hit the market all the time.
 Some are better than others for certain things, and some are just plain better.
-The following drags are our favorites currently available.
-Take a look at the important aspects of dragging deer, then read our reviews to see why.
+The following are our favorites currently available.

 Our Top Deer Drag Picks